-- Notify and agree with client departments in advance of any service provision of all recharges. - Notify and/or respond to disputed recharges in accordance with the timescales laid down by the CFO. - Ensure that internal recharges for their services are processed on a monthly basis. - Ensure that budgets for the purchase and provision of internal services are agreed between purchaser and provider and properly reflected in annual budgets and business plans and budget monitoring statements.
+- D85 The CFO will arbitrate on disputed recharges. - D86 The CFO will ensure that recharges are accurate and processed in a timely manner. - D87 Directors will: - notify and agree with client departments in advance of any service provision of all recharges. - notify and/or respond to disputed recharges in accordance with the timescales laid down by the CFO. - ensure that internal recharges for their services are processed on a monthly basis. - ensure that budgets for the purchase and provision of internal services are agreed between purchaser and provider and properly reflected in annual budgets and business plans and budget monitoring statements.